styleguidist/snapguidist/README.md

 In v4, snapshots have been renamed to `.sg` (as opposed to `.snap`) to avoid conflicts with Jest, and improve compatibility with [create-react-app](https://github.com/facebook/create-react-app).

-Once upgraded to v4, please run `yarn test -u` to remove the old snapshots (new ones will be automatically generated on the next run) or, the following commands, to keep them:
+Once upgraded to v4, please run `yarn test -u` to remove the old snapshots (new ones will be automatically generated on the next run) or the following commands to rename them:
 ```sh
 cd .snapguidist/__snapshots/
 for old in *.snap; do git mv $old `basename $old .snap`.sg; done